Inclusive Search and Selection

 - Make personal connections and generate prospect pools at professional meetings and conferences even when the department is not actively recruiting.

-- Participate in research-specific fairs or outreach events that attract underrepresented groups.
+- Participate in research-specific fairs or outreach events, or discipline-specific conferences.

-- Actively recruit talent in underrepresented groups at conferences, poster sessions and during visits to other institutions.
+- Actively recruit talent at conferences, poster sessions, and during visits to other institutions.

 - Develop a standard elevator pitch to use at events to articulate the University’s commitment to an inclusive workplace.